 How much is it?

 Fees vary widely depending on factors such as existing planning consents and plot size.
-As an example, in England it costs £170 to apply to construct a car park, and £335 to change the use of land.
+As an example, in England it costs £234 to apply to construct a car park (for existing uses), and £462 to change the use of land.
 See the Planning Portal for more information on pricing in England and Wales and how to create the compulsory location plan and block plan, as well as an application tool.

 After submission, the local authority will publicise the planning application to members of the public and 'consultee' organisations.
 Consultees may include the local parish council, wildlife trust, public rights of way officers, the Environment Agency, tourist boards and agencies responsible for Heritage Coasts, Areas of Outstanding Natural Beauty (AONBs) or Sites of Special Scientific Interest (SSSIs).

 After receiving consultee responses and comments from the public, officers in the council's planning department will produce a summary of the application and recommendation to approve, refuse or defer the decision pending more information.
-The officer's recommendation should be based solely on the application's 'planning merits' - normally, whether it conforms with the council's development plan and central government guidance, rather than political factors such as the amount of local objection.
+The officer's recommendation should be based solely on the application's 'planning merits' - normally, whether it conforms with the council's development plan and central government guidance - rather than political factors such as the amount of local objection.

-Central government's planning guidance is in the process of being completely rewritten.
-The Good Practice Guide on Planning for Tourism, released in 2006, is among the planning policy documents to be replaced by a simplified National Planning Policy Framework, whose presumption in favour of sustainable development will accelerate the planning process, it is hoped, to the benefit of rural tourism business.
+Central government's planning guidance for England be found at National Planning Policy Framework, whose presumption in favour of sustainable development will accelerate the planning process, it is hoped, to the benefit of rural tourism business.
 There are similar documents for Welsh planning policy and Scottish planning policy.